 New Writers Awards

-The New Writers Awards 2014 are now closed for applications.
-The 2014 recipients will be announced in January 2014.
+The New Writers Awards 2015 are now closed for applications.

 In addition to the New Writers Awards, there are also two awards for Gaelic writers.
-The Gaelic New Writers Awards 2014, in partnership with the Gaelic Books Council, will open for applications in October.
+The Gaelic New Writers Awards 2014, in partnership with the Gaelic Books Council, will open for applications in the Autumn.

 What are the New Writers Awards?